casualGamer-dev/Nuon/doc/HACKING/WritingTests.md

 Test coverage is a measurement of which lines your tests actually visit.

-When you configure Tor with the `--enable-coverage` option, it should build with support for coverage in the unit tests, and in a special `tor-cov` binary.
+When you configure Nuon with the `--enable-coverage` option, it should build with support for coverage in the unit tests, and in a special `tor-cov` binary.